camunda-consulting/camunda-7-code-examples/snippets/spring-java-based-config/README.md

 ===============================================================

 This example shows how to configure the Spring container for the process application in Java using `@Configure` and `@Bean`.
 It uses the sample application from the [spring getting started guide](http://docs.camunda.org/7.3/guides/getting-started-guides/spring-framework/).

+You have to run this example in the prepackaged distro or install the process engine as a shared engine before.

 The process instance is started after deployment.
 See implementation of the `org.springframework.beans.factory.InitializingBean` in [Starter](src/main/java/com/camunda/consulting/springexample/Starter.java)